Andrew Singleton: Accomplishments

 Dr. Singleton is best known for his work aimed at understanding the genetic etiology of Parkinson's disease.
 His first well-known work described the discovery of a triplication mutation of the alpha-synuclein gene that causes a severe, early-onset form of Parkinson's disease.
 One year later he led the group that was the first to identify mutations in the LRRK2 gene as a cause of familial Parkinson's disease, as well as the more common, sporadic Parkinson's disease.
 Since then, his laboratory has focused more on the complex genetics of Parkinson's disease, describing more than 90 common genetic risk factors for this disease.
-In addition to working on Parkinson's disease and other neurological disorders, his laboratory has active research programs investigating genetic diversity and the consequences of genetic alterations, particularly in the context of the brain and ageing, using systems biology-based approaches.
-To date he has published more than 600 scientific articles.
+To date he has published more than 700 scientific articles.